 The Nissan Qashqai is the hatchback that thinks it's an SUV.
 That could have been a recipe for disaster, but Nissan's engineers have pulled out all the stops to ensure this car represents the very best of breed.

-Nissan stole a march on its rivals with the original Qashqai – the class now includes the Peugeot 3008, Kia Sportage and Skoda Yeti – so it has learned many valuable lessons on the way.
+Nissan stole a march on its rivals with the original Qashqai – the class now includes the Peugeot 3008, Kia Sportage and Skoda Yeti – so it's learned many valuable lessons on the way.
 This goes a long way to explaining why the current Qashqai is so good.

 It's hard to pinpoint exactly what makes the Qashqai so good, because it excels in almost every area.
 There's a choice of 1.5-litre and 1.6-litre diesel engines as well as a 1.2-litre petrol.
 Despite its tiny capacity, the 1.2 does a good job around town, but the diesels are much better on the open road.
-We’d recommend the 1.5-litre diesel to most buyers thanks to its ability to return more than 70mpg, plus CO2 emissions of 99g/km means you won’t be paying any road tax.
+We’d recommend the 1.5-litre diesel to most buyers thanks to its ability to return more than 70mpg, plus its 99g/lm CO2 emissions mean you won’t be paying any road tax.

-But if you want extra performance, four-wheel drive or an automatic gearbox, the 1.6-litre diesel is an excellent choice as well.
+If you want extra performance, four-wheel drive or an automatic gearbox, the 1.6-litre diesel is an excellent choice, too.
 However, the running costs do increase slightly compared to the smaller engine.

 All models in the range are well equipped.
-Even the most basic version, the Nissan Qashqai Visia, features a Bluetooth telephone connection, cruise control and air-con.
+Even the most basic version, the Nissan Qashqai Visia, features a Bluetooth phone connection, cruise control and air-conditioning.
 We’d recommend the Acenta Premium model, though, as it adds separate climate controls for the left and right side of the car, touchscreen sat nav, a panoramic glass roof and a system that can prevent low-speed crashes.